Why did Windows activation fail on my EC2 Windows instance?

 2. KMS runs on port 1688 as TCP traffic.
 Be sure to add an exception to allow KMS traffic on any firewall or security software that controls outbound connections from your instance.

 3. Set your Windows KMS setup key.
 First, identify the correct KMS client setup key for your operating system version.
+For more information, see KMS client setup keys on the Microsoft website.
 Then, run the following command as administrator:

 slmgr.vbs /ipk <KMSSetupKey>